KBoleman/skills-github-pages/_posts/2025-09-05-AWSProjectBlog3.md

 2. Add the Region and Subregion tabs to the Row field
 3. Add the Order Date to the Column field and aggregate by year
 4. Select "Format Visual"

+ ### Exercise 9 - Add a Filter Control
+ 1. Select the Pivot Table, followed by the Fliter icon in the toolbar
+ 2.
-5. Under pivot options, selecting the eye icon will remove any single metric that is repeated
+6. Under pivot options, selecting the eye icon will remove any single metric that is repeated